CEA-MetroCarac/pyvsnr/README.md

 pip install git+https://github.com/CEA-MetroCarac/pyvsnr
 ```

-### GPU Acceleration
+## GPU Acceleration

 For much faster processing, use GPU acceleration with CuPy or CUDA.
-CuPy is strongly recommended—it was faster than CUDA alone in tests.
+CuPy is strongly recommended, it was faster than CUDA alone in tests.

 Install CuPy with:
 ```bash